jpmens/mqtt-launcher/README.md

   * if the payload is the string `false`, remove a file
   * if the payload is `info`, return information on the file

-The payload value may be `None` in which case the payload content is ignored.
+The payload value may be `None` in which case the eacho of the list elements defining the program and arguments are checked for the magic string `@!@` which is replaced by the payload contents.
+(See example published at `dev/2` below.)

 _mqtt-launcher_ publishes _stdout_ and _stderr_ of the launched program
 to the configured topic with `/report` added to it.
 So, in the example